 The king and queen however were unable to vote, as the constitution prohibits that.
 Apart from elections for the European parlament the Belgians yesterday also voted for the regional parliaments.
 In Luxembourg Princess Alexandra and her brother prince Félix of Luxembourg went to the polling station in Luxembourg city.
 Click here to see a picture.

 In Hungary archduke Georg and archduchess Eilika voted in Soskut, some 30 kms south of Budapest.
 The archduke is a member of the junior opposition conservative party, the Hungarian Democratic Forum.
 He was also one of their candidates for the European parlament, but according to the first reports his party did not get enough votes to get him there.
 In Turin, prince Emanuele Filiberto of Savoy, son of the pretender to the Italian throne, voted for the first time in Italy.
 Like archduke Georg, Emanuele Filiberto tried to get elected into European parlament but failed.
 Click here to see a picture.Filed under Austrian Royals, Belgian Royals, Italian Royals, Luxembourg Royals

-Tagged Archduchess Eilika, Archduke Georg, Archduke Lorenz, Austria-Este, Elections, European Union, Habsburg, King Philippe, Prince Emanuele Filiberto, Prince Félix of Luxembourg, Princess Alexandra of Luxembourg, Princess Astrid of Belgium, Queen Mathilde, Savoy.
+Tagged Archduchess Eilika, Archduke Georg, Archduke Lorenz, Austria-Este, Elections, European Union, House of Habsburg, King Philippe, Prince Emanuele Filiberto, Prince Félix of Luxembourg, Princess Alexandra of Luxembourg, Princess Astrid of Belgium, Queen Mathilde, Savoy.